FiendFyre903/Cryptonite_Taskphase-24/TP_2/Cryptography/PicoCTF/spelling_quiz.md

     Aim is to reverse whatever the encrypt script does.

     It is a substitution cipher.
-The study guide is a huge set of words to help crack the cipher.
+The study guide is a set of words to help crack the cipher.

 - **step 2**